leafsphp/new-docs/leaf-api/controllers/README.md

         }
     }
 ```
 This is the default boilerplate generated for the web controller.
-As mentioned before, LeafMVC uses Leaf Core's controller packages which we extend to create our own controller.
+As mentioned before, Leaf API uses Leaf Core's controller packages which we extend to create our own controller.
 This provides us with Leaf Core's helper methods and Leaf Vein integration.
 Vein is Leaf's  default templating engine.
 You can read more on veins [here](/veins/).

 To use this controller to resolve a route, you simply have to pass it into the route like this: